participator/100-days-of-code/log.md

 **Today's Progress**: Start Building a Personal Portfolio

-**Thoughts:** I went off on a tangent (sort of) and create a custom logo using canvas.
+**Thoughts**:** I went off on a tangent (sort of) and create a custom logo using canvas.
 This was my first time playing with it.
 The straight lines were easy to create, but the hardest thing for me was creating a curve.
 I found that positioning was basically done by trail and error, however, I would love to find a better way.

 **Link to work:** [Personal Portfolio](https://codepen.io/participator/full/WZgebm/)